Jezithyr/VFS-Term4-CloudComputing-Telemetry/README.md

 - create a new set of **service account** credentials
   - make sure one of it's roles is **datastore > cloud datastore owner** to give it permissions to use read / write privileges for cloud datastore
   - you can also make one of its roles **project > owner** for permissions to use all cloud services (not recommended)
-- create an access **key** for this service account
+- create an **access key** for this service account (choose JSON option)
-- this will download a .json file that will give you access to the account (NOTE: you can only download this once)
+- this will download a .json file that will give you access to the account
+  - NOTE: you can only download this once
 - move that json file to the root of the project (same folder as `main.py`) and rename it to `service_account.json`
   - **be extremely careful not to share this with anyone**
-    - this means don't commit it to your source control
+    - this means don't commit it to source control

 ### Running Dev Servers